mklein805/ClearSky/README.md

 Pulls evening forecast for the next week from the NWS

 # About
 This is meant to pull the nightly forecast for the next seven nights according to the National Weather Service.
 This is of partiular use to astronomers.
+This class requires: requests, json, and geopy.

 # How to Use
 This class is relatively straightforward to use.
 An example is below: